The Mystery of the Leaping Fish: Plot

 The frame story presents Douglas Fairbanks submitting a new script to the scenario editor of a film studio.

 The embedded story shows an investigation led by Coke Ennyday: this private detective, who makes an immoderate and constant use of drugs, including cocaine, is hired by the local police of Short Beach to discover the real means of subsistence of an extremely wealthy and mysterious man.
-To wash the dirty money coming from the smuggling of opium, the latter, Fishy Joe, is using a rental shop located on the beach, where swimmers can rent air mattresses in the form of fishes; customers are invited to "Jump the Leaping Fish!" and try and ride or stand on the mattress in the surf.
+To wash the dirty money coming from the smuggling of opium, the latter, Fishy Joe, is using a rental shop located on the beach, where swimmers can rent air mattresses in the form of fishes; customers are invited to "Jump the Leaping Fish!" and try to ride or stand on the mattress in the surf.

-Incidentally, Joe also wants to force Inane (a female employee of the shop, whose work is to blow air into the inflatable mattresses) to marry him within a week.
-While Ennyday observes opium being brought into the place, Joe, who does not notice him, sees that Inane has observed them and he has her kidnapped by his Asian accomplices, who take her to a laundry shop in Chinatown, where they have their headquarters.
+Joe also wants to force Inane (a female employee of the shop, whose work is to blow air into the inflatable mattresses) to marry him within a week.
+While Ennyday observes opium being brought into the shop, Joe, who does not notice him, sees that Inane has observed them and he has her kidnapped by his Asian accomplices, who take her to a laundry shop in Chinatown, where they have their headquarters.

 There, Ennyday, who has followed them, dismantles the gang by fighting them all, including Joe.
 Inane and Ennyday show signs of mutual love as the embedded story ends.

 This scenario is rejected and the editor dismissively advises Douglas to go back to acting.